-The online BSW program at the University of Utah is 1 of only 8 BSW programs accredited by the Council on Social Work Education.
+The program at the University of Utah is 1 of only 16 online BSW programs accredited by the Council on Social Work Education.

 At the University of Utah our online courses combine traditional online learning – where you study individually at home at your own pace – with interactive learning.
 Interactive learning increases your engagement with classmates and instructor, as well as with the materials covered.
 In this manner it improves learning outcomes.
 Our courses will combine the flexibility of online teaching with the advantages and direct engagement of traditional teaching.

 Interactive learning comes in a variety of ways.

 - Through group assignments, where you collaborate via email or a discussion forum to answer a problem set.

 - Through contributions to a discussion forum, where you directly respond to previous posts.